Mahāsaṅghika Vinaya

 Final Ruling

 If a bhikkhunī says to another bhikkhunī: ‘You can receive the offering of this man.
 Defiled or undefiled mind, how’s that your business?
 As long as you don’t have a defiled mind, you may accept the offering, and use it appropriately,’ the bhikkhunīs should admonish that bhikkhunī: ‘Don’t say: ‘You should receive the offering.
 A man’s defiled or undefiled mind, how’s that anyone’s business?
 Just make your mind undefiled, then you may accept the offering, and use it appropriately,’ Like this she should be admonished a second and a third time.
 If she gives up this matter, it’s fine.
 If she doesn’t give it up, it’s an immediate saṅghādisesa offense.”
 This is obviously not an immediate saṅghādisesa offense, but one after three admonishments.
 In the Sthāviravāda schools, the parallels to this rule are all immediate offenses.
-So it seems that this rule was later expanded to include three admonishments, but the text was not fully adjusted.*
+So it seems that this rule was later expanded to include three admonishments, but the text wasn’t fully adjusted.*

 Explanation